coltorapps/builder/docs/src/app/docs/guides/form-builder/page.md

   return (
     <div>
       {/*
-      | We use the `Entities` component to render the entities
+      | We use the `BuilderEntities` component to render the entities
       | tree of the schema within the context of our builder store.
       | We pass the entity components for each defined entity type
       | in our form builder (currently, it's only the text field).
       */}
-      <Entities
+      <BuilderEntities
         builderStore={builderStore}
         components={{ textField: TextFieldEntity }}
       >
         {/*
-        | We leverage the render prop of the `Entities` component
+        | We leverage the render prop of the `BuilderEntities` component
         | to wrap each rendered arbitrary entity with additional
         | rendering.
         */}